frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 This technique is particularly useful in search problems.
 By exiting the loop early when a target value is found, it can significantly enhance performance, reducing the overall execution time.

-### Considerations for competitive programmings

-Early exit loops are highly practical, as they allow a solution to be reached without the need to examine all the data.
-By cutting down unnecessary iterations, they help reduce execution time, making them particularly useful in scenarios where a result can be determined quickly based on partial input.
+_Early exit loops are highly practical, as they allow a solution to be reached without the need to examine all the data.
+By cutting down unnecessary iterations, they help reduce execution time, making them particularly useful in scenarios where a result can be determined quickly based on partial input._

-## 5. Indexed Loops with Range-Based `for`
+## 10.6.
+Indexed Loops with Range-Based `for`

 While C++ offers powerful range-based `for` loops, there are scenarios where accessing elements by index is essential, especially when the loop logic requires modifying the index or accessing adjacent elements.
 Range-based `for` loops cannot directly access the index, so indexed loops remain valuable for such cases.